egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

     ##           0

-The last goal of a recommender system is serendipity, which takes into account the amount to which the recommendations are unexpected or suprising.
+The last goal of a recommender system is serendipity, which takes into account the extent to which the recommendations are unexpected or surprising.
 To measure this, I looked at the genres that the users had originally rated compared to the genres that we recommended.
 For the most part, the user-based recommender system only recommended movies in genres that the users had already consumed and rated.
-There are only a couple of instances that the recommender system provided a recommendation for a genre that a user had never rated a movie in before.
+There are only a couple of instances in which the recommender system provided a recommendation for a genre that a user had never rated a movie in before.
 This leads me to believe that the recommender system is prioritizing other goals over serendipity.